ybarr1327/JapaneseToEnglishParser-Translator/README.md

-Each Branch is the different parts of the project, part A part B part C Part A - Scanner
+Each Branch is the different parts of the project, part A part B part C\n Part A - Scanner\n
-Part B - Parser
+Part B - Parser\n
 Part C - Translator